GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

   //...
 </pre>

-Including a process to minify code in your application will depend on the tools that you use:
+Including a process to minify code in your application depends on the tools that you use:

 + If webpack v4 or greater is used, no additional work needs to be done